César Luena: Member of the European Parliament, 2019–present

 In parliament, Luena is part of the Progressive Alliance of Socialists and Democrats (S&D) political group.
 He joined the Committee on the Environment, Public Health and Food Safety (ENVI).
-In this capacity, he was the parliament's rapporteur on the EU's strategy for biodiversity in 2021, calling for legally binding measures to halve the use of chemical pesticides, cut fertilizer use by 20% and expand protected areas of land and sea by 2030.
+In this capacity, he was the parliament's rapporteur on the EU's strategy for biodiversity (2021), calling for legally binding measures to halve the use of chemical pesticides, cut fertilizer use by 20% and expand protected areas of land and sea by 2030, and nature restoration regulation (2023).

 In addition to his committee assignments, Luena also became a member of the parliament's delegation for relations with the Korean Peninsula (DKOR), assuming a vice-chair role.
 He is also a member of the Spinelli Group.